THE PERVERSION OF GRACE

 We will not escape the wrath of God if we neglect the salvation He is offering to us through Christ.
 Neglecting one’s salvation (Hebrews 2:3) is not directed primarily to an initial refusal to accept Christ.
 Rather, the warning is directed toward Christians who are not walking by faith, not seeking God in every aspect of life in the assurance that God exists and that He is a rewarder of those who seek Him diligently.

-And we desire that every one of you do shew the same diligence to the full assurance of hope unto the end: That ye be not slothful, but followers of them who through faith and patience inherit the promises.
-(Hebrews 6:11,12)
+And we desire that each one of you show the same diligence to the full assurance of hope until the end,

-For if we sin wilfully after that we have received the knowledge of the truth, there remaineth no more sacrifice for sins, But a certain fearful looking for of judgment and fiery indignation, which shall devour the adversaries.
-(Hebrews 10:26,27)
+For if we sin willfully after we have received the knowledge of the truth, there no longer remains a sacrifice for sins,

 Today’s Christian scholars, teachers, pastors, and evangelists in many instances are not presenting the teachings of the Scripture.
 The scholars are following blindly their deductions from the “key verses” they have chosen.
 They are not adhering to what the Scriptures state.
 Rebellious man is perverting the Word of the most high God.